 - Wastewater management requirements for vessels on marine waters

 - FAQ – Wastewater management requirements for vessels on marine waters

 - Rules for releasing wastewater from your vessel into marine waters

-- Boating Industry Association of SA
+- Boating Industry Association

 - Marine Information Pack – The EPA has produced a Marine Information Pack which contains all the information you need to know about managing your vessels wastewater on marine waters.
 Contact the EPA on (08) 8204 2004 or email for a pack to be sent to you.